Much (TV channel): Under Bell (2006–present)

 Meanwhile, in August, Much celebrated its 30th anniversary.
-A half-hour anniversary special, "30 Years of Much", aired on August 30, 2014, and was preceded by a full-day countdown of The 100 Greatest Videos Ever.
+A half-hour anniversary special, 30 Years of Much, aired on August 30, 2014, and was preceded by a full-day countdown of The 100 Greatest Videos Ever.
 Repeats of both the special and the countdown aired throughout the Labour Day weekend.
 On September 27, 2014, the Countdown returned with a revamped format.

 On April 1, 2015, Much announced the launch of Much Digital Studios (later renamed Much Studios), a production unit and YouTube multi-channel network.
 The network features content catered towards Much's demographic of 12-34s, and would also be integrated into their on-air programming.
 Such content includes the Mike On Much podcast, hosted by Mike Veerman, co-produced by Arkells lead singer Max Kerman, and featuring segments led by Shane Cunningham.
 The podcast eventually spawned the spin-off series Much Studios presents "Mike on Much in Conversation With...", which premiered in 2018 on sibling service Crave.

 On August 12, 2016, Bell Media sold MuchLoud, MuchRetro, MuchVibe and Juicebox to Stingray Digital.
-On September 1, 2016, M3 was shut down and replaced by Gusto, a cooking and lifestyle-oriented TV network that Bell Media acquired, after the original Gusto TV closed in March 2016.
+On September 1, 2016, M3 was shut down and replaced by Gusto, which later became CTV Life Channel in 2019, a cooking and lifestyle-oriented TV network that Bell Media acquired, after the original Gusto TV closed in March 2016.

 In late 2017, Much further cut back on music programming, reducing its music blocks to the morning hours and removing the Much Countdown from its schedule.
 MuchFACT was also discontinued, as a result of the CRTC having dropped the requirement for Much to fund it.
-On October 11, 2017, Much premiered Sides*, a new talk show which discusses youth issues; it is streamed live on Twitter, and compiled into weekly televised editions on the channel.
-In November 2017, Much began to air a Friday-night block known as Icons, which featured airings of music-related documentaries.
+On October 11, 2017, Much premiered Sides*, a new talk show which discusses youth issues; it was streamed live on Twitter on weekdays, and a weekly highlight show aired on the Much channel.
+In November 2017, Much began to air a Friday-night block known as Icons, which featured airings of music documentaries.

 In 2019, the daytime Playlist block of music videos was discontinued and replaced with library programming, citing decreased interest and viewership.
 In addition, that year's MMVAs, which were moved to August the previous year, were delayed due to scheduling conflicts with the 2019 MTV Video Music Awards.
-The Much Retro Lunch block remained the only regularly-scheduled music video programming on the channel, with the network citing its popularity among youth as a factor.
-The block was discontinued on March 20, 2020, and was later replaced by Corner Gas.
-The last music video that the channel aired was Irreplaceable by Beyonce.
+The Much Retro Lunch block remained the only regularly scheduled music video programming on the channel, with the network citing its popularity among youth as a factor.
+The block was discontinued on March 20, 2020, and was later replaced by reruns of Corner Gas.
+The last music video that the channel aired was "Irreplaceable" by Beyoncé.